 1. A rider may report to the observer and receive a five for that section, even though he does not attempt it.

 2. Sections are to be ridden in designated order only.
 The penalty for missed sections or sections ridden out of order is ten (10) points per section.
-Any sections not punched are considered to be missed sections.
+Any sections not punched are considered to be missed sections. *(When riding in groups a majority vote can override this rule)

 3. If blank or unmarked spaces on the scorecards exceed 10% of designated rides, the rider will be considered a non-finisher.